 Connecting to the Network

-All users must agree to abide by the Technology policy to be connected to Trinity’s Network.
+All users must agree to abide by the Technology & Telecommunications policy to connect to Trinity’s Network.